deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-The project will produce a proxy plugin that will be demonstrated to Red Shield which will assist with the development of their Red Core Shielding technology.
-The project does not need to directly access or use any of the components of the Red Core Shielding technology, nor does it need to be written in elixir, which is the native coding language used by Red Core Shielding technology.
-Red Shield will handle the conversion from python to elixir, once the project is completed.
+The project will produce a proxy plugin, that will be demonstrated to Red Shield and will assist with the development of their Red Core Shielding technology.
+The project does not need to directly access or use any of the components of the Red Core Shielding technology, nor does it need to be written in Elixir, which is the native coding language used by Red Core Shielding technology.
+Red Shield will handle the conversion from Python to Elixir once the project is completed.

-The project will produce a proxy plugin that will intercept requests and responses to a target web application.
-This interaction will not interfere with the host server or its standard functionality and the project team will ensure this, with the exception of an unsafe XSS tag being tagged, notified and nonces added.
+The proxy plugin will intercept requests and responses to and from a target web application.
+This interaction will not interfere with the host server or its standard functionality, with the exception of an unsafe XSS tag creating a browser warning.

-The product will function in two stages.
-The first stage being the collection stage and the second being the operational stage.
+The product will function in two phases, the first phase being the collection phase and the second being the operational phase.

-During the first stage the program will store any HTTP responses sent by the host server to a local machine of the client.
+During the collection phase, the program will store any HTTP responses sent by the host server to a local machine of the client.
 This data is then interpreted by the program so it can learn what a standard HTML response from the host server looks like.
 In doing so the program will then identify what it can consider a ‘safe’ script tag.

-During the operational stage the program will continue to intercept the HTTP responses from the host server, read and interpret this response and mark all ‘safe’ script tags with a nonce tag and send it to the end user.
+During the operational phase, the program will continue to intercept the HTTP responses from the host server.
+The program will read and interpret the response, add CSP headers to the HTML response, mark all safe script tags with a nonce tag and send it to the end user.
+Furthermore, the two CSP headers which will be inserted into all HTML responses are, Content-Security-Policy with a nonce and Content-Security-Policy-Report-Only with a report-uri URL.
+These CSP headers will be added to ensure nonce tags can be added to the responses and that any unsafe script tags will get reported to report-uri.com.
 This is the program's main purpose, automation of CSP in regards to scripting to prevent XSS attacks.

 Any script that is not marked as safe will trigger a browser warning.
 These will be collected using the third-party tool report-uri.com.